 Kildare's Gerard Manley Hopkins Festival celebrates 31 years

-It's is amazing to drive into Newbridge and see the flags of the world flying proudly in Newbridge
+It is amazing to drive into Newbridge and see the flags of the world flying proudly in the town at the moment.

-"The festival is based in Newbridge and attracts visitors and participants from all over the world including India, France the USA and as far afield as Japan.
-It started out as a two day event and has now evolved into a seven day festival of culture, celebrating the life and work of Gerard Manley Hopkins and his interests in all of the arts, paintings, ceramics, sculpture, poetry, classical and traditional Irish music, philosophy and conservation of nature," said Festival PRO, Morgan McCabe.
+“The festival is based in Newbridge and attracts visitors and participants from all over the world including India, France the USA and as far afield as Japan.
+It started out as a two day event and has now evolved into a seven day festival of culture, celebrating the life and work of Gerard Manley Hopkins and his interests in all of the arts, paintings, ceramics, sculpture, poetry, classical and traditional Irish music, philosophy and conservation of nature.”

-"This is our 31st year in operation and the voluntary committee run a very extensive programme thanks to generous funding from the Kildare Newbridge Municipal District Council and Kildare County Council who have been a vital support for the Festival."
+SEE ALSO: Scaffolding now dominates Dunnes Stores in Newbridge as work continues on multi-million euro revamp

-SEE ALSO: County gets its first ever zoo at Kildare Farm Foods
+He highlighted this is the festival’s 31st year in operation and the voluntary committee run a very extensive programme thanks to generous funding from the Kildare Newbridge Municipal District Council and Kildare County Council who have been a vital support.

-Key highlights of this years festival include: The festival and art exhibition will be opened by the Ambassador of Germany H.E.Frau Deike Potzel in Newbridge College Theatre at 7pm on Friday July 20.
+Key highlights of this years festival include the official opening of the festival and art exhibition by the Ambassador of Germany H.E.Frau Deike Potzel in Newbridge College Theatre at 7pm on Friday July 20.
 All are welcome.

 Tickets available in Farrells of Newbridge or at the door.
 There will be a Traditional Irish Music evening featuring Irish dancer, Tomas O Conghaile (Galway) with Diarmuid Johnson (flute) and friends at O’Rourkes Pub on Wednesday 25 at 9.30pm.